ystael/chicago-ug-math-bib/advanced/group-theory.md

 chapter.
 The exposition is nearly as clean and clear as Rudin's, and there are many good exercises (some deliberately too hard, and none marked for difficulty).

-**[PC]** Yep, a solid text for an intro course to group theory (at the graduate level).
+**[Pete Clark]** Yep, a solid text for an intro course to group theory (at the graduate level).
 It's designed so that no more and no less than the entire book gets covered in Math 325, so unlike most math books, I have read this from cover to cover.

 #### Rotman, *Introduction to the theory of groups*